 Models are often people I know or faces I create with Photoshop.
 I use Golden gel medium to fix the photos onto the canvas.
 Next, I sketch the image over the background and then paint with acrylics.
 I use Pigma Micron pens for inking.

-JoDee works as a District Instructional Coach for the Lancaster School District, overseeing educational technologies that accelerate literacy for struggling readers.
-I also co-lead district-wide art initiatives, teach art classes for teachers, and assist teachers with student art lessons in classrooms.
+JoDee newly retired from the Lancaster School District where she was the implementation manager for HMH educational technologies that accelerate literacy for struggling readers.
+She also co-led district-wide art initiatives, taught art classes for teachers, and assisted teachers with student art lessons in classrooms.

-She understands how difficult it is to balance a career with the pursuit of artistic passions, so I wrote a book, Refrain from the Identical: Insights and Inspiration for Creative Eclectics, and created a creativity website by the same name, to offer tips and inspiration for busy creatives.
+She understands how difficult it is to balance a career with the pursuit of artistic passions, so she wrote a book, Refrain from the Identical: Insights and Inspiration for Creative Eclectics, to offer tips and inspiration for busy creatives.

 Creativity Website: https://refrainfromtheidentical.com